AgufSamudra/AgufSamudra/README.md

 <br/>

 ## About Me
-I am now a student at Pelita Bangsa University, and work as IT Support and Digital Marketing at [Disi Training Center](https://disitrainingcenter.com/) and [Training Rumah Sakit](https://trainingrumahsakit.co.id/).
-Now I am interested in the world of Machine Learning, I have learned many things but I still feel lacking, and I will continue to try and develop the world of Machine Learning in Indonesia 🇮🇩
+I am now a student at Pelita Bangsa University, and work as IT Support and Digital Marketing at [Disi Training Center](https://disitrainingcenter.com/) and [Training Rumah Sakit](https://trainingrumahsakit.co.id/).I love AI/Machine Learning and Android Development, they can work together and make an interesting app.
+So I focus on these two areas, and I really hope that I can help many people with the knowledge I have.

 Here are some ideas to get you started:
 - 🌐 Visit my [porfolio](https://github.com/AgufSamudra) for complete background and contact.
 - ✍️ [Medium Profile](https://medium.com/@agufsamudra)
 - 🔭 I’m currently working on [Disi Training Center](https://disitrainingcenter.com/) and [Training Rumah Sakit](https://trainingrumahsakit.co.id/)
-- 🌱 I’m currently learning Machine Learning/AI and Data Science
+- 🌱 I’m currently learning Machine Learning/AI and Android Development
-- 💬 Ask me about ML/AI
+- 💬 Ask me about ML/AI and Android
 - 📫 How to reach me: gufranakasamudra2003@gmail.com
 - ⚡ Fun fact: I'm a person who likes coffee and tea, not one of them